-- A. It shall be an unlawful discriminatory practice to refuse to hire or employ or to bar or to discharge from employment, or refuse to do business with, any person(s) or to harass or discriminate against any person(s) in compensation or in terms, conditions or privileges of employment or the conduct of business because of the actual or perceived age, race, creed, religion, color, sex, national origin, disability, marital status, ancestry, citizenship, pregnancy, sexual orientation, gender or veteran status of any person. - B. This article applies to employees of the Town of North Hempstead and the Town of North Hempstead Solid Waste Management Authority, applicants for employment, interns (paid and unpaid), and all persons and entities with which the Town conducts business, e.g., outside vendors, contractors, consultants, and members of the public [5 contractors].
+A. It shall be an unlawful discriminatory practice to refuse to hire or employ or to bar or to discharge from employment, or refuse to do business with any person(s) or to harass or discriminate against any person(s), or to otherwise subject to adverse employment action in compensation or in terms, conditions or privileges of employment or the conduct of business because of the actual or perceived age, race, creed, religion, color, sex, national origin, disability, [marital status], ancestry, citizenship, pregnancy, sexual orientation, gender, veteran, marital or whistleblower status of any person.

+B. This article applies to employees of the Town of North Hempstead and the Town of North Hempstead Solid Waste Management Authority (collectively the "employees"), applicants for employment, interns (paid and unpaid), and all persons and entities with which the Town conducts business, e.g., outside vendors, contractors, consultants, and members of the public.